pglombardo/IRC2HipChat/README.md

 # How to Use It

+1. Got Ruby?
+Checkout [rbenv](https://github.com/sstephenson/rbenv) if you don't.

-1. Clone the repository
+2. Clone the repository

     ```bash
     git clone https://github.com/pglombardo/IRC2HipChat.git
     ```

-2. Set your environment variables
+3. Set your environment variables

     ```bash
       # Get your HipChat api token: http://www.hipchat.com/account/api